ohjuny/The_Theorum/README.md

 For those of you who haven't, here's a brief explanation:
 Basically, it's a relationship predictor.
 In the book, the main character strives to determine a function that can predict relationships (how long they last, when the relationship peeks and dips, who dumps who, etc.).
-So I have written a program in Python 2.7 that calculates everything for you and outputs a formula that you can plug into WolframAlpha's graph plotter (the link is in the program file).
+So I have written a program in Python 2.7 that calculates everything for you and outputs a formula that you can copy and paste into WolframAlpha's graph plotter (the link is in the program file).

 SPOILERS (kind of.
 I would read the book before reading the rest of this.)